 Resource Download:

 This free resource is for teaching text features.
-It is shown with a book about penguins, but can be used with any nonfiction book.
+It is shown with a book about penguins, but can be used with this book or any other with nonfiction text features.

 I love National Geographic books too for the same facts that they include so much!
 I also love Tanny McGregor and her ideas for making reading real!